build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 Although file storage doesn't scale like object or locally attached block storage, it supports many types of workloads where scaling or throughput are not requirements.
 File storage enables sharing datasets, videos, and documents among many users.
 File storage is user friendly; it implements data management in a way that is familiar to most computer users.

+File storage offers the following features:

+- Mounted by an operating system(s) to access the files / directories
+- Able to access parts of a file if only certain sections are needed
+- Can be read by multiple systems across the network

 ## Takeaways

 Object storage addresses the need for storing petabytes of write-once, read-many data, such as photos, backups, log files, IoT data, and machine learning datasets.
 It also offers versioning, low latency, and rich metadata for analytics.